 - High quality asset base in one of North America's leading resource plays.
-Ring's acreage in the Permian Basin is all located in Andrews and Gaines Counties, which is in the heart of the Central Basin Platform.
-The Central Basin Platform is a NW-SE trending uplifted basement block that separates the Midland Basin (to the east) from the Delaware Basin (to the west).
-As of December 31, 2014, Ring has drilled 180 wells on its acreage and re-stimulated 27 existing wells.
-As of December 31, 2014, estimated net proved reserves were comprised of approximately 98% oil and 2% natural gas. - De-risked Permian acreage position with multi-year vertical drilling inventory.
-As of December 31, 2014, Ring has drilled 180 gross operated wells across its leasehold position with a 100% success rate.
-The Company has also re-stimulated 27 existing wells with attractive well economics.
+Ring's acreage in the Permian Basin is located in Andrews and Gaines Counties, which is in the heart of the Central Basin Platform, and in Culberson and Reeves Counties, which is in the Delaware Basin.
+As of December 31, 2015, Ring has drilled 188 wells on its acreage and re-stimulated 33 existing wells on its Central Basin Acreage and has drilled one well and recompleted one existing well on its Delaware Basin acreage.
+As of December 31, 2015, estimated net proved reserves were comprised of approximately 91% oil and 9% natural gas. - De-risked Permian acreage position with multi-year vertical drilling inventory.
+As of December 31, 2015, Ring has drilled 189 gross operated wells across its leasehold position with a 100% success rate.
+The Company has also re-stimulated 34 existing wells with attractive well economics.
 Ring has identified a multi-year inventory of potential drilling locations that will drive reserves and production growth and provide attractive return opportunities.
-As of December 31, 2014, Ring has 239 identified proven vertical drilling locations in its proved undeveloped reserves.
-It believes it has an additional 2,480 potential locations based on 10-acre downspacing.
-The Company views this drilling inventory as de-risked because of the significant production history in the area and well-established industry activity surrounding the acreage. - Experienced and proven management team focused on the Permian Basin.
-The executive team has an average of approximately 22 years of industry experience per person, most of which has been focused in the Permian Basin.
+As of December 31, 2015, Ring has

+212 identified proven vertical drilling locations in Andrews and Gaines Counties and 43 identified proven vertical drilling locations in Culberson and Reeves Counties in its proved undeveloped reserves.
+It believes it has an additional 2,478 potential locations based on 10-acre downspacing in Andrews and Gaines Counties and 489 potential locations based on 20-acre downspacing in Culberson and Reeves Counties.
+The Company views this drilling inventory as de-risked because of the significant production history in the area and well-established industry activity surrounding the acreage.

+- Experienced and proven management team focused on the Permian Basin.
+The executive team has an average of approximately 23 years of industry experience per person, most of which has been focused in the Permian Basin.
 The Company believes its management and technical team is one of the principal competitive strengths due to the team's proven ability to identify and integrate acquisitions, focus on cost efficiencies while managing a large-scale development program and disciplined allocation of capital to high-returning projects.
-Chief Executive Officer Kelly Hoffman has had a successful career in the Permian Basin since 1975 when he started with Amoco Production Company and found further success in West Texas when he co-founded AOCO.
+Ring's Chief Executive Officer Kelly Hoffman has had a successful career in the Permian Basin since 1975 when he started with Amoco Production Company and found further success in West Texas when he co-founded AOCO.
 In addition, Chairman of the Board, Lloyd T. Rochford, and Director, Stanley M. McCabe, formed Arena Resources, Inc. ("Arena") in 2001, which operated in the same proximate area as Ring's Andrews and Gaines County acreage.
 Arena eventually sold to SandRidge Energy, Inc., in July 2010 for \$1.6 billion.
-Ring's management team aims to execute a similar growth strategy and development plan by leveraging its industry relationships and significant operational experience in these regions.

-• Concentrated acreage position with high degree of operational control.
+Ring's management team aims to execute a similar growth strategy and development plan by leveraging its industry relationships and significant operational experience in these regions. - Concentrated acreage position with high degree of operational control.
 Ring operates approximately 99% of its Permian Basin and Kansas acreage positions.
 The operating control allows Ring to implement and benefit from its strategy of enhancing returns through operational and cost efficiencies.
-Additionally, as the operator of substantially all of acreage, Ring retains the ability to adjust its capital expenditures based on well performance and commodity price forecasts.
+Additionally, as the operator of substantially all of its acreage, Ring retains the ability to adjust its capital expenditures based on well performance and commodity price forecasts.